funloader/DITISS/DITISS-DevOps-Roadmap/COSA/04_Active_Directory_ADDS.md

 | **Active Directory Sites and Services** | An MMC snap-in used to manage replication, network topology, and related services. |
 | **Active Directory Domains and Trusts** | An MMC snap-in used to configure and maintain trust relationships at the domain and forest functional levels. |
 | **Active Directory Schema Snap-in** | An MMC snap-in used to examine and modify definitions of AD DS attributes and object classes.
 It is not commonly modified and is not registered by default. |

+---

+## Summary

+Contoso's IT staff are migrating Contoso on-premises servers to Windows Server 2025.
+As part of the migration, Contoso evaluated its current AD DS environment.
+As a Windows Server administrator, you've been responsible for managing AD DS objects, such as users, groups, and OUs.
+You now understand the fundamental AD DS structure and how users, groups, and group managed service accounts relate to OUs.

+---

 ## Check your knowledge